-Each independent director must use reasonable efforts to ensure that he or she does not have any relationships or engage in any activities that would cause such director not to be independent for purposes of the Securities Exchange Act of 1934, as amended, the rules and regulations of the Securities and Exchange Commission (the "SEC") or the rules and regulations of The NASDAQ Stock Market, LLC ("the NASDAQ").
-Prior to entering into any relationship or engaging in any activity that could reasonably be expected to affect a director's independence, such director must consult with the other independent directors of LINN and/or LinnCo who will determine if such relationship or activity is permitted under the independence standards established by the Board.
+Each independent director must use reasonable efforts to ensure that he or she does not have any relationships or engage in any activities that would cause such director not to be independent for purposes of the Securities Exchange Act of 1934, as amended, the rules and regulations of the Securities and Exchange Commission (the "SEC") or the rules and regulations of any stock exchange on which the company's securities may be listed.
+Prior to entering into any relationship or engaging in any activity that could reasonably be expected to affect a director's independence, such director must consult with the other independent directors who will determine if such relationship or activity is permitted under the independence standards established by the Board.
 If the independence standards set by the Board do not address the specific relationship or activity being reviewed, such relationship or activity will be referred to the Board for determination.